Caversham

 Caversham has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact the area.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 15 projects likely impacting the region.
 Notable ones include Bushmead Estate by Cedar Woods, The Avenues Caversham, Dayton Central by LWP Property Group, and Caversham Valley Primary School Expansion.
-The following list details those most relevant.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.